jkeefe/workshops/module-build-a-chatbot/README.md

 - Dexter documentation is really good
 - Read more about [RiveScript](https://www.rivescript.com/docs/tutorial), the language Dexter uses.
 (Most, but not all, RiveScript features are available in Dexter.)
+- If you'd like to add language recognition -- so triggers don't have to be typed exactly -- check out my [workshop on adding natural language processing](https://github.com/jkeefe/workshops/tree/master/module-chatbot-add-nlp).